seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Speak, Queen of Goths, dost thou applaud my choice?
 And here I swear by all the Roman gods,
 Sith priest and holy water are so near
-And tapers burn so bright and every thing
+And tapers burn so bright and everything
 In readiness for Hymenaeus stand,
 I will not re-salute the streets of Rome,
 Or climb my palace, till from forth this place